patchell/FrontCad/README.md

 June 27, 2023
 Made a lot of major changes.
 Sort of rolled back the scope a bit.
 It should be noted that the exe crashes on startup.
 Fix it soon...

+March 3, 2024
+It has been a while since I worked on this.
+Got some more drawing functionality, fixed or disabled spelling errors, and am continuing to get things in place to start saving and loading files.